 Traditionally, investing in real estate was something reserved only for the extremely wealthy.
 But that changed with the introduction of real estate investment trusts (REITs).

 A REIT allows you to invest in real estate without having to buy and manage properties yourself.
-It’s a good way to diversify your portfolio outside of the stock market, though you may still take a hit during an economic downturn.
+It’s a good way to diversify your portfolio outside the stock market, though you may still take a hit during an economic downturn.

 This article will discuss some of the pros and cons of REITs, and how you can get started with this investment strategy yourself.